-Principal Instructor - Rodger Park, 6th Dan, Shidoin
+Principal Instructor - Rodger Park, 6th Dan, Shihan

-Rodger Park began his study of Aikido in 1989 at the University of Rochester Aikido Club, Rochester, New York, with Eric Sotnak Sensei.
-He moved to Ann Arbor for graduate studies at the University of Michigan in 1991, where he began daily training withT.S.Okuyama Sensei, then of the United States Aikido Federation - Western Region.
-Rodger currently holds the rank of 6th Dan (6th level "black belt") and a Shidoin (certified instructor) teaching license from Birankai North America.
+Rodger Park began his study of Aikido in 1989 at the University of Rochester Aikido Club, Rochester, New York.
+He moved to Ann Arbor for graduate studies at the University of Michigan in 1991, where he began daily training.
+Rodger currently holds the rank of 6th Dan (6th level "black belt") and a Shihan (senior instructor) teaching license.
 He has served as Chair of the Birankai NA Teachers' Council and on its national Examination Committee, and presently is a member of its Senior Council.

 Rodger is the Director of Customer Analytics at the Ann Arbor-based consultancy CFI Group USA.

-Terri Park began her training in the Fall of 1999 at Aikido of Manhattan in New York City with Juba Nour Shihan.
+Terri Park began her training in the Fall of 1998 at Aikido of Manhattan in New York City with Juba Nour Shihan.
 After living in Los Angeles for a brief time, she returned to Brooklyn, New York in 2001.
 She then continued her training with Ryugan R.D.
-Savoca Sensei as the first official member of the Brooklyn Aikikai.
-She holds the rank of 4th Dan and a Shidoin (Instructor) teaching license with Birankai North America.
+Savoca Shihan as the first official member of the Brooklyn Aikikai.
+She holds the rank of 5th Dan and a Shidoin (Instructor) teaching license with Birankai North America.

 While in New York City, Terri spent several years as a teaching artist at Shakespeare and Company, the New Victory Theatre, and as an elementary school drama teacher for the New York City Public Schools.
-Terri relocated to Ann Arbor in the summer of 2012 and now works as the K-12 Education Program Coordinator for the University Musical Society.
+Terri relocated to Ann Arbor in the summer of 2012 and now works as the Associate Director of Education and Community Engagement for the University Musical Society.

-Certified Associate Instructor - Jim Borders, 4th Dan, Fukushidoin
+Certified Instructor - Jim Borders, 5th Dan, Shidoin

 Jim Borders first began training in Aikido in the late 1970s in the Tomiki style at a University of Chicago club.
 After a long hiatus, he joined our dojo in 1997 and has trained continuously since then.
-He holds the rank of 4th Dan and a Fukusidoin (Associate Instructor) teaching license with Birankai North America.
+He holds the rank of 5th Dan and a Shidoin (Instructor) teaching license with Birankai North America.

 Jim is a Professor of Musicology at the University of Michigan School of Music, Theatre and Dance, where he studies and lectures on Medieval music and modern popular music, in particular the works of Frank Zappa.
 He has served as an associate dean of the school and as a department chair.